crazyelectron-io/crazyelectron-blog/content/smartmeter.md

     OBIS ( data ) { ( data ) ... } CR LF

 It starts with an OBIS reference id, followed by the actual data and terminated with a CR LF.
 The DSMR document specifies many possible OBIS reference id's that can be included in the message.
 For now we are interested in the power usage, gas usage and current actual energy usage.
-I have no solar panels, but will include those fields in my description below as they are identical to the power consumption fields with just a different OBIS reference id.
-All relevant - to me that is - OBIS codes and the format of their data is presented in the table below.
+All relevant OBIS codes and the format of their data is presented in the table below.
 Many OBIS ID's have a device number included (represented by 'n' in the table) that can vary if more than one slave is connected to the smart meter, but in many scenario's it is just a gas meter and that will virtually always get device id '1'.

 | OBIS ID | DESCRIPTION | VALUE FORMAT | EXAMPLE |
 |---------|-------------|--------------|---------|